From maths bite to mathematical feast

 A few things I've learned about running maths routines:

-maths routines are kept short - usually 5 to 15 minutes.
-Keeping them short will help ensure that energy and engagement don't lag; keeping the experience joyful, as opposed to a feeling of a dragging lesson.
+They are short - usually 5 to 15 minutes.
+Keeping them short will help ensure that energy and engagement don't lag

-maths routines are run regularly.
+They are regular.
 Running them regularly will have bigger benefits for skill-building and developing student confidence over time.

-Last year, I began thinking about these short, regular and largely stand-alone events as mathematical bites.
+Last year, I began thinking about these short, regular and often stand-alone events as mathematical bites.
 Later, I noticed how:

 A maths bite can in fact lead to a mathematical feast.